syachrulqolbi/COVID-19-Detection-from-Chest-X-Ray-Images-Using-Deep-Learning/README.md

 * Patoolib 1.12

 ## Results
-These are the final results for the models.
+These are the results for our models.

 ### Covid Model (Positive/Negative)
 <div class="tg-wrap"><table class="tg">